WVU-CS330-2025-01-Group01/beach-day/docs/routing.md

 ### `/weather`
 This is a POST route.
 It will always return a status of 200.
 The JSON sent to this route will be forwarded directly to the `get_weather.py` script.
 Caden intends to document the API of this file seperately because it will be rather complicated.
 This section will be revised to link to this file when it is completed.

-## `routes/notifications.js`
+## `routes/favorites.js`
-This file contains routing related to notifications.
+This file contains routing related to favorites.

 ### `/favorites`
 This is a POST route.
 It returns the ids of the beaches the user has favorited.